 Originally posted 1-26-2018.
 Updated with clearer instructions and content.

 HEALTHY VEGETABLE SOUP

 Meet my new favorite soup!
-I’ve made this several times already before posting it and I’m here to tell you, this is the best vegetable soup I’ve had.
+I’ve made this healthy vegetable soup with rice several times already before posting it and I’m here to tell you, this is the best vegetable soup I’ve had.
 I have found many vegetable soups to be too watery or have a really bland broth, do you know what I mean?
 The broth part of a soup tends to be my favorite part because it imparts so much flavor (if done well).
 I really want to slurp up flavor, not boring bland liquid.
 Every single bite of this soup is absolutely a party for your taste buds.

 So, I didn’t want just plain broth as my soup base.
 I amped it with serious tomato flavor and another unexpected ingredient in vegetable soup…rice.
 It makes it more hearty and filling.
 This soup has the perfect balance of broth and ingredients…not too watery/brothy and not too chunky.
 Just what you want from a vegetable soup…to be able to enjoy slurping the delicious broth but also getting some yummy veggies in every bite.
 Seriously, my favorite vegetable soup to date.

 For this vegetable soup, you’ll need 8 easy ingredients:

 - chili powder